 Lighting iPhones and Peripheral Products in Cinema 4D and Octane

-Breakdown the composition, lighting, and render settings of this iPhone product render from R4D Studio.
+Breakdown the composition, lighting, and render settings of this iPhone render.

 All images via Nik V. of R4D Studio.

 After seeing the jaw-dropping renders from R4D Studio on Twitter, we reached out to creator Nik V. to talk about his product render process.

 He tells us all about his work creating product renders, then guides us through his latest render of an iPhone 11.
 Take a look at his process and breakdown this Cinema 4D and Octane project.

 Michael Maher: Before we get into your project, let’s start with the basics.
 Can you tell me a little bit about how you got into 3D?

 Nik V: Yeah.
 Well I started doing CG and 3D rendering as a hobby.
 When I bought my first decent computer, it wasn’t really for a 3D, it was more for gaming.

 I discovered 3D rendering and gave it a shot.
 So I started learning by watching the YouTube tutorials and it got me pretty far.